NikhithaDeendi/ITIS-6177-Final-Project-AI-Vision/README.md

 | 400 | Bad Request | File-related issues or incorrect parameters. |
 | 404 | Not Found | File not provided or incorrect endpoint. |

 ## Thank you, Professor!
-This course has been one of the most intriguing ones in my master's program and Thank you to the  people who followed this.
+This course has been one of the most intriguing ones in my master's program and I extend my gratitude to everyone who followed along.